A moving 'reunion' for descendants of Holocaust survivors

 Ziff is the daughter of Tobias Nussen and the aunt of Todd Nussen.

-In America, her father built a new life and owned a Brooklyn, New York, luncheonette, Ziff said.
-He never talked about the Holocaust, but he often endured nightmares and screamed in his sleep.
+Her father built a new life in America and owned a luncheonette in Brooklyn, New York, Ziff said.
+He never talked about the Holocaust, but he often had nightmares and screamed in his sleep.

+Eisen sent Ziff a copy of Tobias Nussen's photo as well as his name in a tiny diary that belonged to Salton.

+'It was just crazy, crazy,' Ziff said.
+'My only regret is that this didn't happen while her father (Salton) was alive.
+I would have wished to speak to him.'

 Pictured in another of the photos that Eisen found: Motek Hoffstetter.